What is Hierarchical Clustering in Python?

 Examples

-• In the first example, we have to predict the count of bikes based on features like the season, holiday, workingday, weather, temp, etc.
+• In the first example, we have to predict the number of bikes based on features like the season, holiday, working day, weather, temperature, etc.

-• We are predicting whether a passenger survived or not in the second example.
-In the ‘Survived’ variable, 0 represents that the person did not survive and 1 means the person did make it out alive.
+• In the second example, we are predicting whether a passenger survived.
+In th’ ‘Surviv’d’ variable, 0 represents that the person did not survive, and 1 means the person did make it out alive.
 The independent variables here include Pclass, Sex, Age, Fare, etc.

 Let’s look at the figure below to understand this visually: